 Mike captured the Marconi Award as “Major Market Personality” in 2000 and again in 2012.
 He joined a very select list of multiple Marconi Award winners and was the first sportscaster to ever earn radio’s biggest honor more than once.

-Both Talkers Magazine and Radio Ink recognized Mike as the No. 1 sports talk host in the country, and Talkers ranked Mike the 35th most important personality in radio history.
-This honor grows in stature when it is noted that Howard Cosell was the only other sports figure in the top 75.
+Both Talkers Magazine and Radio Ink have recognized Mike as the No. 1 sports talk host in the country the past two years and Talks ranked Mike the 35th most important radio personality in history.
+This honor grows in stature when it is noted that Howard Cosell was the only other sports figure in the Top 75.

-The St. John’s University graduate resides on Long Island with his wife, Roe, and their three children, Jack, Emily and Harrison.
+The St. John’s University graduate resides in Long Island with his wife Roe, and their three children Jack, Emily and Harrison.